jayanthkodurkumar/jayanthkodurkumar/README.md

 # Hi, I'm Jayanth Kodur Kumar! 👋

-Welcome to my GitHub profile!
-I'm a passionate Software Engineer with a focus on **full-stack development** and a strong background in building **scalable, high-performance web applications**.
+Welcome to my profile!
+I'm a passionate Software Development Engineer with a focus on **full-stack development** and a strong background in building **scalable, high-performance web applications**.
 I love solving complex problems and delivering impactful solutions using modern technologies.

 ### 🚀 About Me
 - 🎓 **MS in Computer Science** from Indiana University - Bloomington (2022 - 2024)
-- 💻 Proficient in **JavaScript, Java, Python, SQL**, with expertise in **React.js, React Native, Node.js, Next.js**
+- 💻 Proficient in **JavaScript, Java, Python, SQL**, with expertise in **React.js, React Native, Node.js, Next.js, Fast API.**
 - 🛠️ Experienced in database management using **MySQL, MongoDB, PostgreSQL, Firebase** and cloud services like **AWS**
 - 📦 Skilled in containerization and DevOps tools such as **Docker**, **Git**, and **GitHub Actions**
 - 📜 Certified AWS Cloud Practitioner

 ### 💼 Work Experience
-- **Software Engineer** at **Olei Labs** (Jul 2024 - Present)
+- **Software Development Engineer** at **Olei Labs** (Jul 2024 - Present)
-  - Developed and maintained two SaaS applications using React.js, PostgreSQL, and Supabase, generating $50,000 annually.
-  - Engineered serverless backend workflows using AWS Lambda and Node.js to handle user onboarding and Twilio-based verifications, reducing the platform costs by 30%.
-  - Migrated the Olei Clinic App (4,000+ lines of code) from JavaScript to TypeScript, improving code reliability and readability.
-  - Secured the database by implementing Supabase RLS policies, preventing data leaks, and enforcing role-based access control.
-  - Led debugging and root cause analysis for 20+ issues, reducing production errors and improving system stability and UX.
+  - Delivered a Clinic Practice Management System using Python FastAPI, React.js, Redis, and PostgreSQL, serving 500+ users.
+  - Architected a scalable monolithic REST API backend, containerized with Docker and deployed using AWS Elastic Beanstalk.
+  - Shipped an appointment booking feature with concurrency logic, replacing manual scheduling through 9 supporting REST APIs.
+  - Led and mentored a team of 4 UI interns, driving weekly sprints and stand-ups to ensure timely delivery of product milestones.
+  - Implemented JWT-based authorization, symmetric encryption, and enforced HTTPS for data security and HIPAA compliance.

-- **Software Engineer** at **Vugha Technological Solutions** (Jul 2021 - Jan 2022)
+- **Software Development Engineer** at **Vugha Technological Solutions** (Jul 2021 - Jan 2022)
-  - Built a rental management application using Next.js, Material UI, and Firebase, generating a revenue of INR 100,000.
+  - Developed a rental management application using Next.js, Material UI, and Vercel, generating a revenue of INR 100,000.
-  - Defined the application’s route structure with file-based routing to improve scalability and reduce manual setup overhead.
+  - Built frontend components with Firebase integration, eliminating the need for backend infrastructure and reducing platform costs.
   - Leveraged Figma to design 20+ UI screens in an iterative process, ensuring stakeholder feedback was integrated seamlessly.

-- **Market Research Analyst** at **Kaar Technologies** (Nov 2020 - Feb 2021)
+- **Market Research Analyst** at **Kaar Technologies** (Sep 2020 - Feb 2021)
-  - Gathered data, created multiple datasets of over 10,000 leads, and analyzed them to assess and increase inside sales turnover.
+  - Prepared and cleaned multiple datasets of 10,000+ leads to support sales analysis and field sales that improved sales turnover.
+  - Created campaign landing pages using LeadSquared, HTML, and CSS, achieving personalization and regional flexibility.
-  - Tested and refined the UI design of landing pages for a better user experience, leading to a 30% boost in CTA rates.
+  - Led the internal UI testing internally, iterating on design and layout for improved UX, resulting in a 30% increase in CTA rates.
-  - Collaborated with project stakeholders across 3 regions to gather data, which shaped the development of detailed case studies.

 ### 🌟 Featured Projects

+- **Acquire Board Game**
+  - Developed AI gameplay logic using **graph algorithms** and game trees, automating decision-making for an engaging board game experience.

+- **Mentorage**
+  - A mentorship platform built with Next.js and Supabase (with RLS), enabling secure mentor-mentee session booking.
+Integrated Clerk for authentication and Stripe for payments, with webhook automation for booking confirmation and Resend for transactional emails.
+  -
 - **Finex**
   - A full-stack expense management app built with the **MERN stack**.
 Implemented JWT-based authentication and containerized using **Docker** for streamlined deployment.

-- **Acquire Board Game**
-  - Developed AI gameplay logic using **graph algorithms** and game trees, automating decision-making for an engaging board game experience.

 - **SkyTours**
   - Built an airline reservation system with **React.js** and **Node.js**, leading a team of 3 to develop the user-centric admin module and streamline administrative tasks.